kubernetes/website/content/en/docs/contribute/advanced.md

 ### Recording meetings on Zoom

-When you’re ready to start the recording, click Record to Cloud.
+When you're ready to start the recording, click Record to Cloud.

-When you’re ready to stop recording, click Stop.
+When you're ready to stop recording, click Stop.

 The video uploads automatically to YouTube.